christianwach/civicrm-wp-hook-tester/README.md

 #### Callbacks with return values ####

-Because of the way CiviCRM hooks are constructed, the WordPress Plugin API cannot be used for any hooks that require a return value, because they are seemingly incompatible with apply_filters and apply_filters_ref_array.
+Because of the way some CiviCRM hooks are constructed, the WordPress Plugin API cannot be used for any hooks that require a return value, because they are seemingly incompatible with `apply_filters` and `apply_filters_ref_array`.
 Luckily, there are very few of them at present.
 The full list is:

 * `civicrm_upgrade`
 * `civicrm_validate` (obsolete in CiviCRM 4.3)